discoproject/disco/doc/tutorial.rst

 write functions for a bit more complex job, which could, for instance, count only words that are provided as a parameter to the map function.

-It is highly recommended that you take a look at :mod:`homedisco`.
-It is a simple replacement for :func:`disco.job` that lets you to debug, profile and test your Disco functions on your local machine, without running them in the cluster.
+It is highly recommended that you take a look in :mod:`homedisco`.
+It is a simple replacement for :func:`disco.job` that lets you to debug, profile and test your Disco functions on your local machine, instead of running them in the cluster.
 It is an invaluable tool when developing new programs for Disco.

 You can also experiment with providing custom partitioning and reader functions.
 They are written in the same way as map and reduce functions.